 Multi-millionaire Ezra Ounce wants to start a campaign against 'filthy' forms of entertainment, like Broadway-Shows.
 He comes to his relatives families and makes them members of his morale-boosting campaign.
 But Jimmy, another relative is producing a show, starring Ezra's niece Barbara.
 But he had bad luck with his backer, this person has given him an invalid check.
 Another of his victims, the show-girl Mabel has the idea of blackmailing Horace, Barbara's father, whom she has met before in a slightly compromising situation to get the money.
-Written by

 Stephan Eichenberg <email@example.com>